hydux/hydux/docs/ssr.md

 ```

 That's it!
-All API and steps are simple, explicit and based on the power of the Elm Architechture (TEA), we don't need to read tons of docs and try hard to figure out lots of examples, tutorials and APIs.
-This is the charm of TEA.
+APIs are simple, explicit and powerful.
+Based on **The Elm Architechture (TEA)**, we don't need to read tons of docs, examples, tutorials, APIs and try hard to figure out them.
+That is why Elm is fascinating.